arnold-c/OutbreakDetection/manuscript/manuscript.typ

 - An imperfect test with 85% sensitivity and specificity, and 0-day lag in result return.
 That is, 85% of true measles cases will be correctly labeled as positive, and 15% of non-measles febrile rash individuals that are tested will be incorrectly labeled as positive for measles.
 This acts as a lower bound of acceptability for a hypothetical measles RDT @20240613_tpp_measles_rubell_FV_EN
 - An imperfect test with 90% sensitivity and specificity, and 0-day lag in result return @brownRapidDiagnosticTests2020
 - A perfect test with 100% sensitivity and specificity, and a 0-day test result delay.
 This is more accurate than is observed for current ELISA tests @hiebertEvaluationDiagnosticAccuracy2021, but it used to evaluate the theoretical best-case scenario
-- A perfect test with 100% sensitivity and specificity, and a 14-day test result delay
+- A perfect test with 100% sensitivity and specificity, and a 14-day test result delay that represents a best-case test under more realistic reporting delays in result return

 For each time series of true measles cases, we define outbreaks as the range of time that meets the definition above (@fig-outbreak-schematic\a).
 We then add non-measles noise (@fig-outbreak-schematic\b) and test according to the testing scenario, which yields 5 time series of test positive cases (@fig-outbreak-schematic\c): one time series of all clinically compatible cases and 4 reflecting the testing scenarios.